Ayan-Bandyopadhyay/Cell-Trajectory-Analysis/README.md

 #
 particles	          A ParticleSet object
 #
-L	                  Maximum number of pixels an object can move in two consecutive frames
+L	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Maximum number of pixels an object can move in two consecutive frames
 #
-R	                  Linkrange, i.e. the number of consecutive frames to search for potential candidate links
+R	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Linkrange, i.e. the number of consecutive frames to search for potential candidate links
 #
-epsilon1	          A numeric value, to be used in the formula.
+epsilon1	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A numeric value, to be used in the formula.
 Jitter for allowing angular displacements
 #
-epsilon2	          A numeric value, to be used in the formula.
+epsilon2	 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp A numeric value, to be used in the formula.
 Jitter for allowing spatial displacements
 #
-lambda1	            A numeric value.
+lambda1	   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A numeric value.
 Multiplicative factor for the penalty function
 #
-lambda2	            A numeric value.
+lambda2	   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A numeric value.
 Multiplicative factor applied to the angular displacement
 #
-penaltyFunction     A function structured in such a way to be applied as penalty function in the linking
+penaltyFunction &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A function structured in such a way to be applied as penalty function in the linking
 #
-include.area	      Logical, whether to include also area change of the particles in the cost function calculation
+include.area	 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     Logical, whether to include also area change of the particles in the cost function calculation
 #
-frames	            The Frames object that the ParticleSet object is derived from
+frames	     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;       The Frames object that the ParticleSet object is derived from
 #
-verboseOutput	      Logical, whether the output should report additional intermediate steps.
+verboseOutput	  &nbsp;&nbsp;&nbsp;    Logical, whether the output should report additional intermediate steps.
 For debugging use mainly.
 #
-prog	              Logical, whether the a progress bar should be shown during the tracking phase
+prog	     &nbsp;&nbsp;&nbsp;&nbsp;         Logical, whether the a progress bar should be shown during the tracking phase
 #
-include.intensity	  Logical, whether to include also intensity change of the particles in the cost function calculation
+include.intensity	 &nbsp;&nbsp;&nbsp;&nbsp; Logical, whether to include also intensity change of the particles in the cost function calculation
 #
 **Value**
+#
 A TrajectorySet object
+#
 **Author**
+#
-Ayan Bandyopadhyay, Bellarmine College Prep **Examples**
+Ayan Bandyopadhyay, Bellarmine College Prep
+#
+**Examples**
 ```r
 library(flowcatchR)